Definition

 - Provides full flexibility: any transaction can be recorded here, from simple payments to complex adjustments.

-- While journal entries can always be used, the API also exposes specialized entry endpoints (e.g. Financial Entries, Sales/Purchase Entries) that simplify common use cases by exposing only the relevent fields.
+- While journal entries can always be used, the API also exposes specialized entry endpoints (e.g. Financial Entries, Sales/Purchase Entries) that simplify common use cases by exposing only the relevant fields.

 Structure